- This review contains affiliate links. Read more here.

 Remove odors and pet stains with Puracy’s natural plant enzymes.

 Welcome to shedding!
-If this is your first dog, you’ll need to change your routine up and break out a vacuum that can tackle pet hair.
+If this is your first dog, you’ll probably need to change things up and break out a vacuum that can tackle pet hair.

 Hoover Power Drive Bagless Multi Floor Upright Vacuum Cleaner with Swivel Steering

-Made for cleaning carpets and hard floors this Hoover also comes with attachments for getting up pet hair.
+Made for cleaning carpets and hard floors, this Hoover also comes with attachments for picking up pet hair.

-A must-have item if you have a yard, or don’t like the “hand in bag” approach.
+A pooper scooper is a must-have item if you have a yard or don’t like the “hand in the bag” approach.

 New Puppy Checklist: Essential Health Care Services

-A certified dog trainer can make training your puppy easier and more comprehensive.
+A certified dog trainer can make training your puppy a lot easier.

 It’s easy to forget your puppy can’t go everywhere with you until that first impromptu weekend getaway.
 Having a trusted pet sitter makes everything easier.

 Life can get hectic, and puppies have their own schedule.
-Having a dog walker your puppy knows and trusts standing by to give your pup a potty break or some exercise is great for peace of mind.
+Having a dog walker on standby to give your pup a potty break or some exercise is great for peace of mind.

-Some breeds need professional grooming, and it’s a great idea to get your puppy used to groomers early for easier visits down the road.
+While some breeds need professional grooming more than others, it’s a great idea to work on getting your puppy used to handling for easier visits down the road.